 You don’t need that much cheese for this white sourdough pizza since parmesan is very strong.
 Now comes the tricky part: transferring the pizza onto the stone.
 Using a paddle is, of course, the best tool.
 Use a quick swift movement to slide the pizza onto the stone.
 A little confidence doesn’t hurt either.

 Once the pizza is in the oven, turn off the oven and turn on the broiler to high.
 Now, this is assuming that your broiler is located in the top oven.
 Some ovens have the broiler in the bottom drawer.
-If that is your case, just cook on the highest temperature for the entire duration.
+If that is your case, just cook at the highest temperature for the entire duration.

 Why start in the broiler?
 The broiler will give the dough a head start on the top.
 The pizza stone helps the dough cook on the bottom while the broiler helps the dough on the top.
 After one quick minute, turn off the broiler and turn the oven back to 550 degrees.
 Finish baking for 2-3 minutes or until lightly browned.
 You can cook it for longer if you like it more crispy.